Hue attractions and experiences not to miss

 Get Out of the City for More Hue Attractions

-What most people don’t know is that the majority of things to do in Hue are actually located further outside of the city center.
-Having a motorcycle on hand makes these lesser seen attractions very accessible.
+Most people don’t know that there are so many things to do in Hue just a little further out of the city center.
+Having a motorcycle or bicycle makes visiting these attraction quite easy.
 If you are considering to buy and haven’t yet done so then read my guide on How to Buy a Motorbike in Vietnam.

 If you are not so confident in riding the challenging roads of Vietnam alone then I suggest that you check out the official Easy Riders Tours.
 The Easy Riders Tours are quite popular across Vietnam and offer full day tours for exploring the outer reaches of Hue.